-The evaluation of the new $^{50}\mathrm{Cr}$ data was performed with the MEND-G code.
-We employed the EGLO model for producing the photo-absorption cross section of $^{50}\mathrm{Cr}$.
-Figure 43 compares the current evaluation with some available experimental data for the (γ, n) reaction and the previous evaluation.
+There are four natural stable isotopes for chromium, and all of them were evaluated by CIAE/CNDC in the former IAEA Photonuclear data library 1999.
+The new library includes an updated evaluation of $^{50}\mathrm{Cr}$ - whose abundance is 4.35% - and updated $^{53,54}\mathrm{Cr}$ data, while the 52Cr was replaced by a new JAEA evaluation.
+The evaluation of the new 50Cr data was performed with the MEND-G code.
+We used the EGLO model to produce the photo-absorption cross section of 50Cr.
+Figure 53 compares the current evaluation with some available experimental data for the $(\gamma, 1n)$ reaction and the previous evaluation.
 The peak location of the new evaluation is slightly shifted toward the higher energy side, and the cross section drops rapidly above 25 MeV.
 This is more physical as the number of open channels increases at higher energies.